twilio/authy-openvpn/README.md

 This will check that joe and the common name from the certificate (joe1) matches before proceding with the authentication

-## Client configuration
+## VPN Client configuration for all users

-You will need to add
+Your users will need to add

     auth-user-pass

-to your `client.conf` this is to ensure that the OpenVPN client asks for username and password
+to their `client.conf`.
+This is to ensure that the OpenVPN client asks for username and password (this is where they enter the token).

-## Basic windows installation

-You need to copy the following dlls  `authy-openvpn.dll`, `lib/msvcr100.dll` and `lib/normaliz.dll` to `OpenVPN\bin`, and `curl-bundle-ca.crt` to `OpenVPN\config\`

-Add the following line to your `server.ovpn`

-    plugin "C:\\Program Files\\OpenVPN\\bin\\authy-openvpn.dll" https://api.authy.com/protected/json AUTHY_API_KEY nopam

-And create the `authy-vpn.conf` inside `C:\\Program Files\\OpenVPN\\config`, remember that the this file follows one of the following patterns

-    USERNAME AUTHY_ID

-or

-    USERNAME COMMON_NAME AUTHY_ID

-Remember that the last one is to also check the match between `USERNAME` and `COMMON_NAME`

-## Basic Instructions to create the .deb

-* Create the .tar.gz of the code
-* dpkg-buildpackage -rfakeroot

-## Basic Instructions to create the .rpm

-* Create the .tar.gz of the code and move it inside the rpmbuild/SOURCES
-* rpmbuild -v -bb --clean SPECS/authy-open-vpn.spec

-## Basic Instruction to create the .dll

-* Open the .sln file in VS (we used VS2010), rebuild the project and that should be enough